zhartman86/MathfinderBot/README.md

  - Using the exported PDF

 These files can be uploaded to update any created character.
+There are known limitation when parsing specifical sheets.
+For instance, not all bonuses may be known, and cannot be applied accurately, but the totals should remain correct.
+This can affect the proper calculation of stacking bonuses.
+I do my best!

 ## Commands